ghostdevv/short/README.md

     On pages under `Settings > Functions > KV namespace bindings` you need to add the following `LINKS` and `LINKS_MAP` variables for preview and production.
 They must be named exactly otherwise they won't work

     ![Functions KV Bindings](https://i.imgur.com/C33xfMw.png)

+## Versioning

+This project follows SemVer and has a [changelog](./CHANGELOG.md) available.
+However, you should always read the changes before updating your self hosted version!